 Now this can be a touchy subject, and for good reason.
 For starters, our ceremonies are sacred, traditional and require years and years to learn and understand, and that has not always been respected.
 In fact, it has been disrespected more often than not.
-Secondly, the ancient spiritual practices of First Nations peoples were legally banned by the U.S. Government from the late 1800s until 1978, when the American Indian Religious Freedom Act was passed.
+Secondly, the ancient spiritual practices of Native peoples in the United States were legally banned by the U.S. Government from the late 1800s until 1978, when the American Indian Religious Freedom Act was passed.
 And yet, that Act is not a Law, therefore our Sacred Sites are still not protected even today.
 So there is plenty of reason for Native people to be guarded when it comes to the old ceremonies.
 Here are some of the basics....
 The spiritual ceremonies of Native cultures are as diverse and numerous as the cultures themselves.
 The sacred customs of the Pueblo, Chumash and Lenni-Lenape peoples are completely unique to each of them.
 There are, however, some common threads.
 Most Native American Ceremonies will share these tenets: a deep love and respect for Mother Earth; an understanding of the interconnection of all living things; a focus on humbling oneself in order to commune with the spirit world; and an intention to seek wisdom for the betterment of all living things.
 From the Sun Dance to the sweat lodge to the Potlatch, Native ceremonies are wonderfully complex and incredibly nuanced, and those who give them often spend decades learning before they ever conduct one.